jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 });
 ```

-#### Sometimes `.each()` isn't necessary
+#### Sometimes `.each()` Isn't Necessary

 Many jQuery methods implicitly iterate over the entire collection, applying their behavior to each matched element.
 For example, this is unnecessary:

 ```
 $("li").each( function(index, el) {